maxsharabayko/ietf-moq-metrics/draft-moq-sharabayko-metrics.md

 to determine data loss and reordering, as well as to calculate other transmission metrics.
 The lower the observed jitter level, the smaller the decoder buffer needed, and the higher the confidence we can have in a given transmission latency setting.

-The current draft discusses an approach of objectively measuring transmission delay, jitter, and other performance metrics {{performance-metrics}}
-for a QUIC {{RFC9000}} connection using an artificially generated payload of a specific structure {{payload-format}}.
+The current draft discusses an approach of objectively measuring transmission delay, jitter, and other performance metrics{{performance-metrics}} for a QUIC {{RFC9000}} connection using an artificially generated payload of a specific structure {{payload-format}}.
 Both streams {{RFC9000}} and unreliable datagrams {{RFC9221}} are going to be supported, however, for the time being performance metrics {{performance-metrics}} are defined for datagrams only.

-TODO (Maxim):  at an application level, application protocol level
+TODO (Maxim): Should we mention that this is done at an application (or application protocol) level?

-The suggested approach could be used during the Media over QUIC protocol development to:
+This approach could be used during development of the *Media over QUIC* protocol to:

-- compare the independent implementations of the protocol and/or perform regression testing of the same implementation,
+- compare the independent implementations of the *Media over QUIC* protocol, or perform regression testing of a given implementation,
-- evaluate various congestion control schemes considered for including in the protocol,
+- evaluate various congestion control schemes being considered for implementation,
-- evaluate protocol performance and transmission efficiency using either STREAM or DATAGRAM frames.
+- evaluate the performance and efficiency of QUIC streams versus datagrams,
+- TODO(Maxim - If we decide to consider other protocols, not QUIC only): compare *Media over QUIC* protocol performance against other protocols.

 TODO (Maria or later): Why not to simply use QUIC statistics provided by the library.
 Provide motivation for these